Page cover

 3. Activating the Guardian Node Client

 a.
 To activate your Guardian Node, you must delegate it to the burner/operator wallet address of your machine (the address you retrieved in the previous step).
-To proceed, open the Mawari Guardian Dashboard at https://app.testnet.mawari.net/
+To proceed, open the Mawari Guardian Dashboard at https://app.testnet.mawari.net/arrow-up-right

 b.
 Connect your testing wallet created for this setup at the beginning of the guide: